deercreeklabs/lancaster/README.md

 * `size`: An integer representing the size of this fixed in bytes.

 #### Return Value
-The new Lancaster fixed schema.
+The new Lancaster fixed schema

 #### Example
 ```clojure